sterenziani/Picture-Encrypter/README.md

 - Third Argument (a3):
   - Amount of shadows (k)
   - Integer between 4 and 6
-  - Image file pixels should be divisible by k
+  - Image's (width x height) should be divisible by k
 - Fourth Argument (a4):
   - Shadow Realm (directory)
   - For all pictures in the Shadow Realm